BIGJRA/BIGJRA.github.io/rejuv.md

 - I've been great!
 (Venam +3)
 - It's been going.
 (Neutral)

-After the rest of the cutscenes play out… we did it!
+After the rest of the cutscenes play out... we did it!
 There are a couple quests we can take care of right now before progressing the story further.